 A lot of our clients with prior criminal histories (especially those who have been to prison), as well as younger clients, carry brass knuckles.
-If one has ever been punched by someone holding brass knuckles, it definitely is worse than a punch from someone not holding them.
+If one has ever been punched by someone holding brass knuckles, we are told that the injury is far worse than a punch from someone not holding them.
 The knuckles are not always necessarily made of brass (they can be made of plastic or another metal), but they are generally still referred to as brass knuckles.

 Merely having such knuckles when the possession is as a weapon in any way is illegal under Penal Code § 21810.
 It is also illegal to sell or manufacture brass knuckles.
 As part of the Realignment Act of 2012, all the weapons listed as illegal (including brass knuckles) under Penal Code § 12020, et. seq., were given their own new code section.
 For example, Penal Code § 12022(a)(1) addressing brass knuckles, was renumbered as Penal Code § 21810.